 Japan is hot and humid in the Summer, which is something I don’t need to tell anyone who has actually been here for it, but here’s a few things I have found which makes it that little more tolerable, especially if like me you actually like to get outside in it.
 One thing not explicitly on the list is sunblock which I apply liberally and frequently … and liberally again.
-Surviving n Japan has a round up on that.
+Surviving n Japan has a round up on that, but in the meantime, here are some useful summer products.

 Taichi Arm(our)ed Mesh Gloves